dipak3337/Hotel_Booking_Analysis/README.md

 ## Motivation

-### We have tried to answer the following Questions
+### I have tried to answer the following Questions
 1. How Many Booking Were Cancelled?
 2. What is the booking ratio between Resort Hotel and City Hotel?
 3. What is the percentage of booking for each year?